cuhksz-nlp/SAPar/README.md

 Please contact us at `yhtian@uw.edu` if you have any questions.

+**Visit our [homepage](https://github.com/synlp/.github) to find more our recent research and softwares for NLP (e.g., pre-trained LM, POS tagging, NER, sentiment analysis, relation extraction, datasets, etc.).**

+## Upgrades of SAPar

+We are improving our SAPar.
+For updates, please visit [HERE](https://github.com/synlp/SAPar).

 ## Citation

 If you use or extend our work, please cite our paper at Findings of EMNLP-2020.